DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/remoteOperations/remoteOperations.md

 Notifies the **TreeList** of the server's data processing operations.
 Applies only if data has a [plain structure](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/dataStructure.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#dataStructure').

 ---
-Server-side data processing improves the widget's performance on large datasets.
+Server-side data processing improves the UI component's performance on large datasets.
 When the server does not implement particular operations (and/or the corresponding **remoteOperations** fields are **false**) they are executed on the client.
-Note that the widget may send queries to the server while executing a client-side operation.
+Note that the UI component may send queries to the server while executing a client-side operation.

 The following table lists the possible **remoteOperations** configurations and the operations the server should implement.
-The server should also implement additional operations depending on the used widget functionality.
+The server should also implement additional operations depending on the used UI component functionality.

 <table class="dx-table">
  <tr>